missginski/drop-shop/readme.md

-# This is Drop Shop.

-Ever wanted to make shopping easier?
-Now you can finally shop according to the weather!

-Drop Shop uses up-to-the-minute weather , you get access to live weather updates 24/7.
-We store you location.
+Drop Shop is a weather dependent shopping companion.

-A user signs up by entering their email, password, and location.
-Update location at any time.
+Sign up by entering email, password, and location.
+Log in to view current weather at your saved location, along with a recommended garment to focus your outfit for the day.

-User page shows current weather report based on location.